 Cloud formations have purely random patterns, size, shape, and density.
-Therefore, the shadow they cast has a random shape to begin with.
+Therefore, to begin with, the shadow they cast has a random shape.
 The surface upon which the shadow is cast, and thus becomes visible, also has random shapes, terrain, texture, and reflectivity.
-The intersection of these give birth to infinitely variable shadow shapes.
+The intersection of these gives birth to infinitely variable shadow shapes.
 Additionally, the clouds constantly change, they move over terrain, grow, shrink, get thinner, and eventually disappear.
 It is this continual flux that makes the cloud shadows ethereal and special to me.
 Of course, in the long run, everything changes and eventually disappears, shadow and all.
 But we rarely get a glimpse of this phenomenon as it routinely occurs in the cloud shadows, often without anyone noticing and perceiving their special qualities.
 Now, they give me a wonderful feeling of seeing something magical, something fleeting, something joyous, something to celebrate.

 Next time you see a cloud passing over, try to be aware of its shadow and fleeting nature.
 I think you will find it at least fun, if not outright wonderful.